absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 ## The report method

 This method uses the logger service (`log`), if bound in the application, and reports the exception as an `error`.
-If an error occurs while reporting, the reported error is rendered in the console and the report does not occur.
+If an error occurs while reporting, the reported error is rendered in the console, and the report does not occur.